CASUAL FRIDAY THIS wasn't. This was a watershed moment in 49ers quarterback Alex Smith's NFL career, which is now officially classified as a bust.

 Asked if this decision to start J.T.O. is a load off his mind, Nolan responded half-jokingly: "I know the next questions when we get together won't be about who'll be the starting quarterback."

 Don't be so sure of that.
-Nolan's job is
+Nolan's job is to answer the questions, not give them.

 And that question certainly could come after the season opener against Arizona.
 Or after Week 2 at Seattle.
 Or whenever O'Sullivan has a brain freeze in Mike Martz's complex scheme, or throws an interception into double coverage in his own red zone (see: Exhibition Game No. 2), or tosses an unthinkable backward pass (see: Exhibition Game No. 1).